rybafish/rybafish.github.io/config.md

 `scriptsFolder: 'C:\Users\somepath\scripts'`

 Optional path to sql scripts folder, thde default is local 'scripts'.
 Used in SQL Browser: menu -> SQL or F11.

+### sqlConsoleToolbar (v 0.91)
+`sqlConsoleToolbar: True`

+You can change it to False in config to manualy disable it.
+Similar can be acheive by menu -> Actions -> SQL Console Toolbar.